 12 to 16 ounces (depending how hungry you are) of spaghetti, linguine or other

-pasta 1 tablespoon unsalted butter or extra virgin olive oil
+1 tablespoon unsalted butter or extra virgin olive oil

 4 extra large eggs, preferably organic

 Freshly ground black pepper